danstarns/centralized-eth-erc20-payments/README.md

 ### Account Creation

-When a user creates an account, a message is placed onto the [Deployer]() queue, the Deployer will create a [Forwarder]() contract associated with that User.
-The [Forwarder]() is designed to accept ERC20 USDT token and forward the deposited funds onto a specified 'Master Wallet'.
+When a user creates an account, a message is placed onto the [Receiver]() queue, the Receiver will create a [Receiver]() contract associated with that User.
+The [Receiver]() is designed to accept [ERC20 USDT](https://tether.to/) token.
+Each Receiver contract is a child of/created by the [Bank Contract]().

 ### Deposits

-When the [Forwarder]() contract is deployed the user will be able to query for there deposit address and deposit funds.
-The [Watcher]() watches forwarded transactions incoming to the 'Master Wallet', reconciles the sender address to an associated user and updates users balance.
+When the [Receiver]() contract is deployed the user will be able to query for there deposit address and deposit funds.
+The [Watcher]() watches the logs for the [ERC20 USDT](https://tether.to/) token, reconciles the sender address to an associated Receiver contract and then is able to relate a deposit to a user, thus updating the users balance.

 ### Withdrawals

 When a user requests a withdrawal a 'Withdrawal Request' is placed on the [Withdrawer]() queue.
-The Withdrawer queue shall listen for withdrawal requests and shall facilitate the transaction plus update the users balance.
+The Withdrawer shall and shall facilitate the transaction plus append a deposit against the User.

 ## Services

 The project consists of following Node.js services deployed independently:

 1. [API]() - User facing REST, handles account creation and withdrawal requests.
-2. [Deployer]() - Listens for account creation and deploys the [Forwarder]() contract and associates the deployed contract with the new User.
+2. [Receiver]() - Listens for account creation and deploys the [Receiver]() contract and associates the deployed contract with the new User.
 3. [Withdrawer]() - Listens for withdrawal requests and facilitates the transaction.
-4. [Watcher]() - Watches for the [USDT Transfer](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/IERC20.sol#L75) event where the `to` address is the 'Master Wallet' and reconciles, via a Forwarder, the sender to an associated user.
+4. [Watcher]() - Watches the [USDT Transfer](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/IERC20.sol#L75) logs and records a deposit if the 'to' address is one belonging to a User.

 ## Dependencies